vdaron/robin.net/README.md

 Creating rrd files and updates values is working fine, the graph part still need some works.

+API is NOT yet stable, but it should not change a lot before v 1.0

 Example :

     RrdDef def = new RrdDef(SAMPLE);